 Quilting Workshop for Older Adults: Beginners' Level

-In this 6-session workshop, beginning quilters will learn basic sewing and quilting techniques by working on different projects as they develop new skills.
-Materials will be available for the first 15 participants.
+In this 6-session workshop, Geraldine Hazel teaches beginning quilters basic sewing and quilting techniques by having them work on different projects as they develop new skills.
+Materials will be available for the first 18 participants.

 Oct 28 @ 12:00 PM, Nov 4 @ 12:00 PM, Nov 18 @ 12:00 PM, Nov 25 @ 12:00 PM, Dec 2 @ 12:00 PM